Normandy landings: Omaha Beach

 US assault troops in an LCVP landing craft approach Omaha Beach, 6 June 1944.

 Omaha, the most heavily defended beach, was assigned to the 1st Infantry Division and 29th Infantry Division.
 They faced the 352nd Infantry Division rather than the expected single regiment.
 Strong currents forced many landing craft east of their intended position or caused them to be delayed.
 For fear of hitting the landing craft, US bombers delayed releasing their loads and as a result most of the beach obstacles at Omaha remained undamaged when the men came ashore.
-Many of the landing craft ran aground on sandbars, and the men had to wade 50–100m in water up to their necks while under fire to get to the beach.
+Many of the landing craft ran aground on sandbars, and the men had to wade 50 to 100 m in water up to their necks while under fire to get to the beach.
 In spite of the rough seas, DD tanks of two companies of the 741st Tank Battalion were dropped 5000 yd from shore; however, 27 of the 32 flooded and sank, with the loss of 33 crew.
 Some tanks, disabled on the beach, continued to provide covering fire until their ammunition ran out or they were swamped by the rising tide.

 Casualties were around 2,000, as the men were subjected to fire from the cliffs above.
 Problems clearing the beach of obstructions led to the beachmaster calling a halt to further landings of vehicles at 08:30.
 A group of destroyers arrived around this time to provide fire support so landings could resume.
 Exit from the beach was possible only via five heavily defended gullies, and by late morning barely 600 men had reached the higher ground.
 By noon, as the artillery fire took its toll and the Germans started to run out of ammunition, the Americans were able to clear some lanes on the beaches.
 They also started clearing the gullies of enemy defences so that vehicles could move off the beach.
 The tenuous beachhead was expanded over the following days, and the D-Day objectives for Omaha were accomplished by 9 June.